ToanQPham/ToanQPham.github.io/_posts/2019-03-24-semisimple-lie-rep.md

 On 23/03/2020, I learnt about classification of complex semisimple Lie algebras and its representations.
 I will definitely write this here.

+I spent most of my time during these two days doing university work, which is quite ineffective.